How To Stop A Draught From Behind Kitchen Cupboards? In 13 Ways

 • Door Shoe: A door shoe is a strip of metal that is attached to the bottom of a door to prevent drafts from entering underneath.
 They can be easily installed with screws or adhesive.

-4. What Are Some Trees Or Shrubs That Can Be Planted To Help Block Draughts?
+What Are The Trees Or Shrubs That Can Be Planted To Help Block Draughts?

 Planting trees or shrubs can be an effective way to block drafts and reduce the amount of cold air entering your home.
 Here are some trees and shrubs that can help block drafts: